Data has taken over the world.

 Business Intelligence Developer

-BI Developers are focused on integrating and processing all of the different sources of data in an organization.
-They use visualization, reports and dashboards to make this data understandable and accessible to everyone else in the organization, facilitating data-driven decision-making and improved operations.
+BI Developers are focused on integrating and processing all of the different data sources in an organization.
+They use visualization, reports, and dashboards to make this data understandable and accessible to everyone else in the organization, facilitating data-driven decision-making and improved operations.

 Data Science Skills and qualifications to look for

-Here are the hard and soft skills Data Scientists need.
+Here are the hard and soft skills to look for when you hire a Data Scientist

 |Programming Languages||e.g. Python, Java, Scala|